China has just returned the first-ever samples from the far side of the moon

 China’s latest robotic probe, called Chang’e 6, landed on the far side of the moon.
 That’s a much more challenging task because the far side faces away from our planet and there’s no direct way to communicate.
 Instead, Chang’e 6 relied on a satellite orbiting the moon to relay its signal.

 Earlier this month it used a drill and scoop to collect samples from a lava flow in an area known as the South Pole-Aitken Basin.
-Carlson, who is an emeritus researcher at Carnegie Science in Washington DC, says these new samples should confirm the Apollo-era origin story — that the entire moon was forged quickly around 4.5 billion years ago.
+Carlson says these new samples should confirm the Apollo-era origin story — that the entire moon was forged quickly around 4.5 billion years ago.

 If the Chang’e 6 sample “gives the same age as the stuff from Apollo… then the likelihood is that you’re really looking at a global event,” he says.
 If not, then the textbooks will have to be rewritten again.

 Jim Head, a planetary scientist at Brown University, says that the far side of the moon has many other mysteries as well.
-Unlike the near side, he says, the far side appears devoid of lava-flooded areas known as “maria”.
+Unlike the near side, he says, the far side appears heavily cratered and mostly devoid of lava-flooded areas known as “maria”.

 “It’s pretty clear that the far side and the near side have many, many differences,” Head says.
 “It’s a really critical issue.
 You can’t understand the origin of a planet with one hemisphere.”